-The responsible manager in Offshore Norge is the special advisor HSE/operations, who can be contacted via the Offshore Norge switchboard at +47 51 84 65 00.
+The responsible manager in Offshore Norge is the Technical Director, who can be contacted via the Offshore Norge switchboard at +47 51 84 65 00.

 These guidelines have been prepared in cooperation with the helicopter operators on the Norwegian continental shelf - Bristow Norway AS and CHC Helikopter Service AS, and Lufttransport RW AS - and are owned by Offshore Norge.